Intercontinental Broadcasting Corporation: Relaunch, developments, and threatened shutdown

-On March 22, 2022, the network reconfigured to a 16:9 anamorphic widescreen standard-definition format, eliminating the use of letterboxing.
-The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.

-On March 18, 2022, IBC began to transmit its digital test broadcast on UHF Channel 17 (491.143 MHz) as its permanent frequency assigned by NTC.
-However, on September 1, 2022, IBC management announced that the network might cease operations in 2023 despite the ongoing efforts to improve programming, citing various reasons including financial difficulties.
-Retaining employees and the management of the said station demanded that the government give their funds which were supposed to be allocated for them in order to continue its television operations, and to finally give it to the retired employees and staff who were never paid since 2009 up to this day.
-The Department of Budget and Management has allotted from the 2023 National Budget for the network based on the General Appropriations Act of 2023 to continue its broadcast operations and to pay employees' salaries.
+IBC reconfigured to a 16:9 anamorphic widescreen standard-definition format on March 22, 2022, eliminating the use of letterboxing.
+The change allowed a widescreen presentation, optimizing the viewing experience with compatible widescreen televisions.
+Management announced on September 1 of that year that the network might cease operations in 2023 for several reasons, including financial difficulties.
+Employees and management demanded that the government give funds allocated for television operations to retired staff who had not been paid since 2009.
+The Department of Budget and Management allotted from the 2023 national budget for the network, based on the General Appropriations Act of 2023, to continue broadcast operations and to pay employee salaries.

-On January 31, 2023, the House of Representatives renewed IBC's franchise for another 25 years, permitting the network to continue operating until 2050.

-On July 3, 2024, the TeleRadyo feed of DWAN 1206 was added as IBC's digital subchannel.

-On August 12, 2024, IBC signed a memorandum of agreement with The Manila Times.

-On October 1, 2024, Congress TV's mirror feed from channel 14 was added as IBC's second digital subchannel.
+The House of Representatives renewed IBC's franchise for 25 years on January 31, 2023, permitting the network to continue operating until 2050.
+The TeleRadyo feed of DWAN 1206 was added as a digital subchannel on July 3, 2024.
+On August 12, IBC signed a memorandum of agreement with The Manila Times.
+Congress TV's mirror feed from channel 14 was added as IBC's second digital subchannel on October 1.

-On October 3, 2025, Philippine President Bongbong Marcos signed Republic Act No. 12311 into law which renewed IBC's legislative franchise for another 25 years.
-The law granted IBC a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television system, with the corresponding facilities such as relay stations, throughout the Philippines.
+President Bongbong Marcos signed Republic Act No. 12311 into law on October 3, 2025, renewing IBC's legislative franchise for 25 years.
+The law gave the network a franchise to construct, install, operate, and maintain for commercial purposes radio and television stations (including a digital television system), with corresponding facilities such as relay stations, throughout the Philippines.